mlcommons/ck/README.md

-For example, [CK has already helped](https://access.cknowledge.org/playground/?action=challenges&name=optimize-mlperf-inference-v3.0-2023) the community, cTuning foundation, Qualcomm, Neural Magic, Krai, DELL, HPE and Lenovo automate 98% of all recent MLPerf inference benchmark submissions, make them more reproducible and reusable, and obtain record inference performance on the latest Qualcomm and Nvidia devices.
+For example, [CK has already helped](https://access.cknowledge.org/playground/?action=challenges&name=optimize-mlperf-inference-v3.0-2023) the community, cTuning foundation, Qualcomm, Neural Magic, Krai, DELL, HPE and Lenovo automate more than 80% of all recent MLPerf inference benchmark submissions (and 98% of all power results), make them more reproducible and reusable, and obtain record inference performance on the latest Qualcomm and Nvidia devices.

 The long-term goal for our Collective Knowledge platform is to help everyone automatically generate the most efficient, reproducible and deployable